makersacademy/bowling-challenge/README.md

 5. To check your scores after two throws, use ```player.game.scorecalc.scoreboard```

-Note: Scores update accurately for strikes, spares, etc, but game currently needs to be reset manually.
+Note: Scores update accurately for strikes, spares, etc, but game currently needs to be reset manually after frame 10.
 Additional refactoring to remove dependencies, and the setup of an HTML page with jQuery are also on the to-do list.